code-and-co/react-native-image-offline/README.md

 # react-native-image-offline

-React Native library for offline image store.
-It works for both Android and iOS.
-This library provides most of the capabilities for an application to show images in the offline view!
+React Native library for iOS and Android offline image storage.
+This library provides most of the capabilities for an application to display pre-loaded images when offline.
-This library depends on **react-native-fetch-blob**.
+This library has a dependency on **react-native-fetch-blob**.
 Refer [here](https://github.com/wkh237/react-native-fetch-blob) for more details about the library.

 ## Features
 * Define your own offline store name!
-* Pre load the images
+* Pre load the images.
 * Automatically remove expired images from offline store.
 * Supports fallback source static image.
 This will be shown if source object has 'uri' but unable to download image or it does not exist in offline store.
-* You can use custom Image component.
+* Use custom Image components.
-* You can always reload the image by you specifying the `reloadImage={true}` irrespective of the image already available in offline store, so that you can refresh/load latest updated images.
+* You can always re-fetch the image by you specifying the `reloadImage={true}` irrespective of the image already being stored offline, this way you can refresh/load the most recently updated images.
-* Able to clear the offline store
+* Option to clear offline storage.

 ## Installation